YouTube player

 Our bodies are primarily adapted for living at low altitudes.
 The ideal oxygen level for human life is found at sea level, where the atmosphere contains around 21% oxygen.
 At this level, the partial pressure of oxygen is sufficient for our lungs to effectively transfer oxygen into the bloodstream.
 This enables all bodily systems to function optimally.

-Higher altitudes can challenge the body’s ability to function effectively.
-As oxygen levels drop, the body must work harder to compensate.
-The breathing rate increases to pull in more air and boost the oxygen intake.
-At the same time, the heart pumps faster to circulate more oxygen-rich blood throughout the body.
+In order to compensate, the body must work harder to increase oxygen intake and delivery.
+So your breathing rate increases to pull in more air.
+At the same time, your heart pumps faster to circulate more blood throughout the body.

-Yet, as you spend more time at these elevated heights, your body begins to adjust to the new conditions.
+As you spend more time at these elevated heights, your body begins to adjust to the new conditions.
 Gradually, these symptoms often diminish as your physiological systems adapt to the lower oxygen environment.

-Blood Oxygen Saturation and Red Blood Cell Production
+Red Blood Cell Production

 One of the key adaptations to high altitude involves the production of red blood cells.
 The kidneys sense the decreased oxygen levels and release a hormone called erythropoietin (EPO).
 This hormone stimulates the body to produce more red blood cells.
 This is a crucial facet of acclimatization.
 By increasing the number of red blood cells, the body enhances its capacity to transport oxygen to vital organs and muscles.